tarantool/doc/doc/reference/configuration/configuration_reference.rst

 .. confval:: conditional.if

     Specify a conditional section of the configuration.
-The configuration options defined inside a ``conditional.if`` section apply only if the
+The configuration options defined inside a ``conditional.if`` section apply only to instances on which the specified condition is true.

     Conditions can include one variable:

     -   ``tarantool_version``: a three-component version, for example,  3.1.0

-    The following operations are available:
+    The following operators are available in conditions:

     -   comparison: ``>``, ``<``, ``>=``, ``<=``, ``==``, ``!=``
     -   logical operators ``||`` (OR) and ``&&``